ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 ### Taxonomy Source
 Select from the dropdown of choices.
 The designates the source of taxonomic classifications used for the collection.

+### Genbank Collection
+Genbank Collection is the collection identifier provided by GenBank.
+Only collections properly registered with GenBank, and with their assigned identifier entered into Arctos, may access all Arctos-to-GenBank tools.

 ## Contacts
 The contacts section is the top section on the right side of the manage collection page.